Nucleon axial-vector and pseudoscalar form factors, and PCAC relations

 \section{Numerical results}

 Our predictions for the nucleon's axial and induced pseudoscalar form factors were sketched elsewhere \cite{Chen:2020wuq}.
-Herein, in order to provide a complete, self-contained report, we recapitulate those results.
+Herein, so as to provide a complete, self-contained report, we recapitulate those results.
 We subsequently describe predictions for the pseudoscalar (pion-nucleon) form factor and quantify the domain on which PCAC is satisfied.